 Hand your item off to someone else, such as the person who brought you to the airport.
-This option will only work if the person dropping you off is still on the airport or is near enough to return to the terminal.
+This option will only work if the person dropping you off is still on the airport or is near enough to return to the terminal to assist you.